openshift/enhancements/enhancements/kubelet/user-namespaces-support.md

 The goal is to graduate this feature in 4.18, meaning `UserNamespacesPodSecurityStandards` and `ProcMountType` will be enabled by default, and will not mark a cluster as TechPreviewNoUpgrade.

+#### MinimalKubeletVersion in the apiserver

+An additional piece is needed for ensuring every node that is in a cluster with `UserNamespacesSupport` enabled actually runs those pods with user namespaces.
+Unfortunately, we cannot rely on homogenous feature gates protecting us in this case.
+For instance, an admin may pause a worker pool while an upgrade happens, but those workers can still be scheduled to.
+The MCO should not be enabling feature gates alpha feature gates for older kubelets, even if the `featuregate` Openshift object enables them [1].

+Since there can be a version skew between the kubelet and the kube-apiserver, and the feature gates are not assumed to be homogeneous, then it cannot be assumed that every kubelet in the cluster will be new enough to support UserNamespaces.

+While this would not be an issue if the featuregates are enabled on kubelet nodes after 4.15, we cannot assume the feature gate will be enabled.

+Thus, we need a method for the kube-apiserver to know for certain a node joining the cluster has a Kubelet that will also have the same featuregates set.
+A way to do this that also could set a precedent for Openshift to have the apiserver be more concious about kubelet version would be an openshift-apiserver extension that refuses to let a kubelet join a cluster or get leases if it is not new enough.

+For such a feature, there could be an extension to the NodeConfig object called `minimumKubeletVersion`.
+This field would be set on the cluster level.
+Practically, the openshift-apiserver could then query the `Node.Status.NodeSystemInfo.KubeletVersion` and verify it is above the `minimumKubeletVersion`.

+It is also possible this feature should be paired with a corresponding kubelet field `minimumKubeletVersion`, where it exits is it is too old.
+This will prevent the kubelet from running before it seeks to get credentials from the kube-apiserver, but also adds additional code overhead and backporting, plus given this feature would be added in z-streams, it's not possible to rely on.

+For this feature, there should be extensive documentation on what to do if this condition triggers.
+For instance, there could be situations where that would make a node completely unrecoverable, and we should ensure customers can reclaim their nodes and ensure they are new enough.

+1: I actually can't find any reference to this, but this is the way it *should* work, and thus we will rely on this.

 ### Risks and Mitigations

 - Allowing user namespaces does open Openshift users to theoretical kernel vulnerabilities